telerik/kendo-ui-core/docs/aspnet-mvc/helpers/colorpicker/overview.md

 ###### Example

-        //Put this after your Kendo ColorPicker for ASP.NET MVC declaration
+        //Put this after your Kendo UI ColorPicker for ASP.NET MVC declaration.
         <script>
         $(function() {
-            // Notice that the Name() of the colorpicker is used to get its client-side instance var colorpicker = $("#colorpicker").data("kendoColorPicker");
+            //Notice that the Name() of the ColorPicker is used to get its client-side instance. var colorpicker = $("#colorpicker").data("kendoColorPicker");
         });
         </script>